ayoayco/blog/README.md

-This blog is build with Jekyll on top of the default [Minima theme](https://github.com/jekyll/minima).
+This blog is built with Jekyll on top of the default [Minima theme](https://github.com/jekyll/minima).